Core 5 120UL vs Core i7-1195G7

 So, is Core 5 120UL better than Core i7-1195G7?

-It depends on what matters more to you.
-For gaming, Core i7-1195G7 is ahead with a 6.3% average FPS lead across 49 shared CPU game tests in our data.
+It depends on what you want from the system.
+For gaming, Core i7-1195G7 is ahead with a 6.0% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core 5 120UL pulls ahead with 0.8% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core 5 120UL is the better fit.
+For streaming, content creation, and heavier multitasking, Core 5 120UL is the stronger fit.
 You are getting 0.8% better PassMark, backed by 10 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core 5 120UL is the smarter buy today.
-Core 5 120UL is at an unclear MSRP at $277 MSRP versus unclear MSRP, and it gives you 0.8% better PassMark.
-The trade-off is that Core i7-1195G7 is still the better pure gaming CPU with a 6.3% average FPS lead across 49 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (38.1 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core 5 120UL is the better buy right now.
+Core 5 120UL comes in at an unclear MSRP at $277 MSRP versus unclear MSRP, and it still gives you 0.8% better PassMark.
+The compromise is that Core i7-1195G7 is still the better pure gaming CPU with a 6.0% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (38.1 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?